mtimjones/7drl/README.md

 # 7drl

-This repo contains the source code for a Seven Day Rogue Like entry.
+This repo contains the source code for a Seven Day Rogue Like entry called "The Forest."

 - [x]  Add map generation.
 (Reused)